JakubAndrysek/PySpaceMouse/README.md

 # pyspacemouse
 3Dconnexion Space Mouse in Python using raw HID.
 Note: you **don't** need to install or use any of the drivers or 3Dconnexion software to use this package.
-It interfaces with the controller directly with `hidapi` and python library `easyhid`.
+It interfaces with the controller directly with `hidapi` and python wrapper library `easyhid`.

 Connected project [pySpaceApp](https://github.com/JakubAndrysek/pyspaceapp) is a simple example of how controll your PC with SpaceMouse.